Hank Hall: Zero Hour: Extant

 Shortly after returning to the present, Monarch confronts Waverider and uses his power to see the past and future, becoming aware of the power within him.
-It is explained at this point that when Monarch killed Dove, her powers went directly into Hawk.
-Realising this, Monarch unleashes his hidden powers and becomes Extant.
-Extant removes Waverider's timetravel device and joins forces with renegade Green Lantern Hal Jordan, now known as Parallax, to alter time as they saw fit.
+It is explained at this point that when Monarch killed the Dove, her powers went directly into the Hawk.
+Realizing this, Monarch unleashes his hidden powers and becomes Extant.
+Extant removes Waverider's time travel device and joins forces with renegade Green Lantern Hal Jordan, now known as Parallax, to alter time as they see fit.

 His first act is to alter the future so that he can have a metahuman army at his disposal, mostly consisting of members of the Teen Titans; his plan is to amass an army so powerful that no one can interfere with his efforts to control time itself.
 Several armies of heroes band together to stop his plans before they began in the 30th century, and alter history so that his followers never come to exist in the future.

 Down, but not out, Extant begins to strike back at the heroes at Ground Zero, the beginning of time.
 Parallax gathers metahumans from various time periods for the ultimate assault, and Extant hits the Atom with a chronal blast, de-aging him into a teenager.
 Sensing defeat is imminent, he escapes the fight, promising vengeance at a later date.